nwootton/MMM-UVData/README.md

 ## OpenUV API ##

 To setup an account for the Api_key sign up for an account here: https://www.openuv.io/

+## Translations ##

+This is my first module that includes translations.
+I've included English and German, but the German is purely a Google Translate of the English, so I apologise to any German speakers!
+Feel free to add additional languages and to change or ping me with corrections.

 ## Troubleshooting ##